SAP-archive/teched2020-DEV164/exercises/ex6/README.md

 ## Exercise 6.3 - Assign the Filtering to the IconTabBar

-The filtering logic is writtem.
-Now, you have to assign the filtering function to the binding of the `sap.m.IconTabBar`.
+The filtering logic is written.
+Next, you need to assign the filtering function to the binding of the `sap.m.IconTabBar`.

 1. Open `SensorManager/webapp/view/Sensors.view.xml`.

-2. Bind the `onSensorSelect` function to `select` event of the `IconTabBar`.
-Each time one of the `sap.m.IconTabBarFilter` is clicked, this function will be called.
+2. Bind the `onSensorSelect` function to the `select` event of the `IconTabBar`.
+Whenever one of the `sap.m.IconTabFilter` elements is clicked, this function will be called.

 ***SensorManager/webapp/view/Sensors.view.xml***